-As an alternative model, since the Fe XXV and XXVI lines are not resolved (see Fig.~\ref{fig:spectrum}), we substitute the two ionized lines with a single line, allowing a non-null width ("model 2", second panel in Fig.~\ref{fig:spectrum}).
+As an alternative model, since the Fe XXV and XXVI lines are not resolved (see Fig.~\ref{fig:spectrum}), we substituted the two ionized lines with a single line, allowing a non-null width ("model 2"; second panel in Fig.~\ref{fig:spectrum}).
 This is the case of a single reflection line from the accretion disk \citep{Fabian1989}.
 Table~\ref{tab:fit_pow} reports the fit result.
-Both the $N_{\mathrm H}$ and $\Gamma$ parameters are not affected when switching from a model with to lines to that with a single one.
+Neither the $N_{\mathrm H}$ nor $\Gamma$ parameters were affected when switching from a model with two lines to that with a single one.
 The energy of the line is found to be $6.8-6.9$ keV, whereas the fit returns an upper limit on the width of $\simeq 200-300$ eV.
 The flux of the line is overall consistent among the first four observations, with a slight decrease in the last one.
 In the same table, we report the difference of the Akaike information criterion (AIC) between model 2 and model 1.
 The model with the two ionized lines is slightly preferred, but the single reflection line cannot be ruled out.

-Given the previous results, we attempt a fit of the spectrum with a collisionally-ionized diffuse gas\footnote{A description of the \texttt{apec} model is available at \url{http://atomdb.org/}} (\texttt{fgcdust*tbabs*apec} in Xspec, "model 3").
+Given the previous results, we attempted a fit of the spectrum with a collisionally ionized diffuse gas\footnote{A description of the \texttt{apec} model is available at \url{http://atomdb.org/}} (\texttt{fgcdust*tbabs*apec} in Xspec; "model 3").
 Details of this fit are displayed in Table~\ref{tab:fit_apec}, and the spectrum is shown in the right panel of Fig.~\ref{fig:spectrum}.
 The measured absorption column density is lower than the one inferred in the previous fits.
 The estimated temperature, which is set by the energy of the ionized iron lines and the continuum shape, is $kT\sim 12$ keV.
 In the table, we report the difference between the AIC of model 3 and model 1.
-Apart from the observation taken on 2024-04-04, there is no clear preference between the two models.
+Apart from the observation taken on 4 April 2024, there is no clear preference between the two models.

 Overall, during the five \xmm\ observations, the source flux in the 2--10 keV band, corrected for absorption, is $F_{2-10} = (2-9) \times 10^{-12}$ erg s$^{-1}$ cm$^{-2}$, depending on the spectral model and of the observation date. \swiftxrt\ monitoring suggests that the source faded into the background level around the beginning of April 2024 (see Fig.~\ref{fig:outburst}).